 Welcome to the currency section of CheekyPunter.com.
-In this section of the site you’ll find a list of country restrictions at different betting sites and a list of currency you can use to bet with.
+In this section of the site you’ll find a list of countries with full details of their various gambling laws and practices.
+We’ve also listed betting sites which you can use if you’re a resident of any of the nations listed.

-Click a country flag for more info on bonuses available, country laws and best deposit methods to use:
+Click a country flag for more info on bonuses available, country laws and best online betting sites you can use.

 Working out Exchange Rates